 The Malinois has a high energy level, so giving it a job helps it to not get frustrated or act out.
 You should plan to exercise this dog for at least 30-60 minutes a day with vigorous physical play or running.

-Because of its intelligence, the Malinois are quick to learn commands, and should be trained at an early age.
+Because of its intelligence, the Malinois is quick to learn commands and should be trained at an early age.
 Training will help this breed to be properly socialized with both people and other dogs.
-They are extremely easy to train because they are eager please their owner.
+They are extremely easy to train because they are eager to please their owners.

 Belgian Malinois for Sale

 If you’re looking for a trained Belgian Malinois for sale, look no further than Scott’s Police K9.
 Our dogs are imported from Europe to ensure their pure bloodline, superior genetics, and impeccable training.

 Steve Scott has over 15 years of experience in acquisition, training, and deployment of quality Belgian Malinois for family protection, police K9 units, and military service.
 If you’d like to learn more about pricing and availability, get in touch with us today at (919) 939-6003.